ovh/manager/.ai-doc/50-migration-angular/README.md

 ## 🚀 Migration Workflow

+### Step 0: **Pre-Analysis** (5 minutes)
+- Use [90-quickstart/pre-migration-analysis.md](../90-quickstart/pre-migration-analysis.md) for quick source code analysis
+- Detect all UI components, features, and API endpoints
+- Document missing features that must be implemented

 ### Step 1: **Planning**
-- Use [us-migration-guide.md](./us-migration-guide.md) for US analysis
+- Use [us-migration-guide.md](./us-migration-guide.md) Phase 1: Discovery for detailed US analysis
 - Use [migration-templates.md](./migration-templates.md) for PLAN.md
+- Include detected features checklist in planning

 ### Step 2: **Implementation**
-- Use [migration-patterns.md](./migration-patterns.md) for AngularJS→React patterns
+- Use [migration-patterns.md](./migration-patterns.md) for AngularJS→React patterns and component detection
+- Use [20-dependencies/muk-components-reference.md](../20-dependencies/muk-components-reference.md) for OUI→MUK mapping
 - Use [30-best-practices/](../30-best-practices/) for React patterns
 - Use [Development Standards](../30-best-practices/development-standards.md) for quality

 ### Step 3: **Validation**
 - Use [parity-validation-guide.md](./parity-validation-guide.md) for validation
 - Use [us-migration-guide.md](./us-migration-guide.md) for US validation
+- Verify all detected features are implemented

 ## 📚 Additional Resources